triplea-game/triplea/docs/development/how-to/ide-setup/eclipse.md

       ](http://www.vogella.com/tutorials/EclipseGit/article.html)
   - Run Configurations are checked in
   - Run `./gradlew downloadAssets` (Windows: `gradlew.bat downloadAssets`) once in the main triplea folder to get images downloaded
+  - Run `./gradlew downloadAssets` (Windows: `gradlew.bat downloadAssets`) once in the main triplea folder to get images downloaded
-  - Run also the following commands (Windows: `gradlew.bat`) once in the main triplea folder if errors occur during gradle build for any of the tasks
+  - Run `./gradlew spotlessApply` (Windows: `gradlew.bat spotlessApply`) at least once in the main triplea folder if errors occur during gradle build for any of the tasks (it might have to be run multiple times though)
-    - `./gradlew :spotlessApply`
-    - `./gradlew :game-app:spotlessApply`
-    - `./gradlew :http-clients:spotlessApply`
-    - `./gradlew :lib:spotlessApply`
-    - `./gradlew :smoke-testing:spotlessApply`
-    - `./gradlew :spitfire-server:spotlessApply`
-    - `./gradlew :game-app:ai:spotlessApply`
-    - `./gradlew :game-app:domain-data:spotlessApply`
-    - `./gradlew :game-app:game-core:spotlessApply`
-    - `./gradlew :game-app:game-headed:spotlessApply`
-    - `./gradlew :game-app:game-headless:spotlessApply`
-    - `./gradlew :game-app:game-relay-server:spotlessApply`
-    - `./gradlew :game-app:map-data:spotlessApply`
-    - `./gradlew :http-clients:feign-common:spotlessApply
-    - `./gradlew :http-clients:github-client:spotlessApply
-    - `./gradlew :http-clients:lobby-client:spotlessApply
-    - `./gradlew :lib:java-extras:spotlessApply